 Putting together a sales funnel isn’t complicated… or at least it doesn’t have to be.
 As your business grows and you have more products to offer, you can expand your funnel to include more upsells and downsells, but for now, this simple setup is really all you need.

-What pages and strategies to you use in your sales funnels?
+What sales funnel pages and strategies do you use in your funnels?
 Or if you don’t yet have a funnel, what has made you more likely to buy a product or give up your email address?
 Please leave your comments below.

 This is a 5 part series on Sales Funnels.
 Stay tuned for part 4, “Follow-Up Sequences: Put Your Sales on Autopilot”.